Dr. David Pompei, PharmD, MS

-The poet Charles Baudelaire, who Jointly discussed in Does Cannabis Enhance Creativity and Focus, wrote directly about how physical environment affected his hash experience.
+The poet Charles Baudelaire wrote directly about how the physical environment affected his hash experience.
 Baudelaire observed that experiences with hash were likely to be positive “if you find yourself in the right environment, such as in a picturesque landscape or an apartment that has been decorated artistically…” His statement mirrored a common idea in the modern cannabis community: that cannabis is best consumed outside in nature or inside in a cozy, visually pleasing home.

 There is a notable lack of scientific literature on how different physical environments affect a cannabis user’s experience.
 Despite a lack of research, people are increasingly recognizing that their physical environment plays a significant role in how their cannabis experience turns out.

 In general, people feel that cannabis makes them more sensitive to their environment.
 If you consume cannabis before getting on a crowded subway at rush hour, it might magnify your anxiety.
 But if you consume cannabis while sitting in the shade on a summer afternoon, you may feel even more relaxed and connected to your environment.